engrmahabub/wee/syntax/syntax.md

 ```

 **Note:**
-* Functions must have at least one resilt "=>"
+* Functions must have at least one result "=>"
-* You can''t intrerupt a function execution.
+* You can''t interrupt a function execution.
-* Next statements after "=>" are also executed.
-* Argiment of function call require ()
+* Arguments for function calls require ()

 ## Declare a Method